Yield of a reaction:

 - every sample has impurities in it.
 Even highly pure substance has little bit impurities.
 So actual yield will be less.

 - Reaction conditions: If conditions are not favorable then actual yield will be low.

-So it is worth to calculate percentage yield.
+So it is worth calculating percentage yield.

 (iii) Percentage Yield: